linode/docs/docs/quick-answers/linux-essentials/introduction-to-systemctl/index.md

     systemctl status mysql

-This will result in a message similar to the result below:
+This will result in a message similar to the output below:

 {{< output >}}
     ● mysql.service - MySQL Community Server